 Solo travel is a wonderful thing and one of the many reasons we travel (other than wanderlust) is to find out who we are, whether by pushing our boundaries or searching for our past.

-I haven’t had a chance to do this yet but I’d love to do some research on both my Turkish and my French families.
+I haven’t had a chance to do this yet but I’d love to do some genealogy research on both my Turkish and my French families.
 I suspect there have been both illustrious members and heinous ones – but I’d like to know.
-This is high on my list and I’m putting things in place for when that trip takes place.
-You could do the same:
+This is high on my list and I’m putting things in place to trace my roots for when I take that trip to my ancestral homeland.

-Here are a few more resources to help you get started in your search:
+Here are a few more resources to help you get started in your search and plan your own ancestry travel:

 - Possibly the best free resource is Family Search, of the Church of Latter Day Saints; there is a surprising amount of information here!